r00t-tsai/Filter-Studio/README.md

 4. Live monitoring and screen tracking only takes up 5 mb of memory at most and will not scrape any personal information/data.

 ---
+### Known incompatibilities:
+1. DisplayPort, HDMI adapters, and older monitors that do not have DDC/CI commands will fail to respond to brightness changes.
+2. Monitors, virtual displays, or graphics drivers that do not support hardware gamma ramps will disable color filtering.
+3. Running Filter Studio alongside other gamma or color management tools (such as f.lux, Windows Night Light, Duet Display, or GPU control panel color overrides) will cause conflict.
+They will constantly overwrite each other’s gamma ramps, leading to screen flickering or incorrect colors.

+---
 ### Workflow

 1. Select a quick preset or adjust your brightness, color, and strength sliders manually.